 Call for Applications: Space Systems Certificate Program

 The Naval Postgraduate School’s Space Systems Academic Group is pleased to announce that it is currently accepting applications for its distance learning Space Systems Certificate (curriculum 273).
-The certificate program begins the week of 28 September 2020.
 The class size is limited to 20 students.
 The Space Systems Certificate program is primarily targeted at Navy and Marine Corps Officers and enlisted students but is also open to other uniformed services, federal civilians, and defense contractor civilians when space is available.
 Space assets are essential to modern warfare.
 The program is designed to give students the foundation to understand the integration of Space capabilities across combined armed forces, involving networks, sensors and weapons.
 The student will gain critical thinking and analytical skills to support key space decisions in both operational and staff assignments.

 SS3011 - Space Technology and Applications

 PH3052 - Physics of Space and Airborne Sensor Systems

 - US Government Civilians (GS)

 - Enlisted Personnel